 I worry unnecessarily about different things in my life.

 Here, the word 'unnecessarily' is used to talk about things we don't need to do.
-If you worry 'unnecessarily' about something it means there is no reason to worry about it.
 Notice the following.

 - Students often worry unnecessarily about their appearance.